choksheak/parse-args/README.md

 parse-args is designed to offer full command line parsing control to the developer.
 This means that it returns all the parsed arguments, but does not handle much before or after that.
 Most CLIs have their own custom logic with dealing with the arguments, and parse-args fully supports that paradigm. parse-args does not box you into any particular paradigm, but frees you up to add whatever logic you need for your application without creating a burden to you.

 For example, in the most basic use case, you will just call `parseArgs()` without any arguments (using the default behavior) and get the parsed results.
-Then you will interpret the parsed results in whatever way you need for your application.The custom logic needed here is hard if not impossible to standardize, and parse-args does not attempt in any way to standardize it.
+Then you will interpret the parsed results in whatever way you need for your application.
+The custom logic needed here is hard if not impossible to standardize, and parse-args does not attempt in any way to standardize it.

 ## Simple example